 What are the travel commitments and requirements to participate in the trial?

+Regeneron has hired a specialty travel agency to assist with arrangements for patients and caregivers.
 Individuals who participate in the REGN2477 trial will receive further information about their travel commitments and study reimbursement.

 Who do I contact if I’m interested in learning more about Regeneron’s trial?